-On Aprils 3rd, 2016 at WrestleMania 32 the WWE unveiled the WWE Women's Championship and officially dropped the term "Diva" from its main roster programming.
+On April 3rd, 2016 at WrestleMania 32 the WWE unveiled the WWE Women's Championship and officially dropped the term "Diva" from its main roster programming.
 Professional wrestling fans and talented pro-wrestlers and storytellers worked incredibly hard to make this necessary transition a reality.
-Charlotte, Sasha Banks, and Becky Lynch stole the show at WrestleMania, ushering in the new WWE main roster Women's Division with style and strength.
+Charlotte, Sasha Banks, and Becky Lynch stole the show at WrestleMania, ushering in the new WWE main roster Women's Division.

 - An effort to raise awareness for the demand for Women's Wrestling, particularly a proper Women's Division on the WWE's main roster.
 This would be a Women's Division where the female performers were afforded the same amount of respect (adequate screen-time/depth of characterization/emotionally compelling & modern narratives) as their male peers.